filebrowser/filebrowser/README.md

   404 404.html
 }

-hugo
+staticmin
 ```

-After creating the file, navigate to that folder using the terminal and run the following command, replacing ```{CADDY-HUGO}``` with the location of your clone.
+After creating the file, navigate to that folder using the terminal and run the following command, replacing ```{staticmin}``` with the location of your clone.

 ```
-caddydev --source {CADDY-HUGO} hugo
+caddydev --source {staticmin} hugo
 ```

 Navigate to ```localhost:8080``` to see your blog running on Caddy and Hugo.
 Go to ```/admin``` to try the Admin UI.
 The default user name is ```admin```, so is the password.
 You may change in your Caddyfile.